Clara Admin Suite for practice owners

 Caveats and limits

-State what ClaraOps did not do: it did not run payroll, file payroll taxes, provide legal, tax, accounting, HR, or compliance advice, guarantee compliance, or replace owner/payroll-provider/accountant review.
+State what ClaraOps did not do: it did not run payroll, file payroll taxes, provide legal, tax, accounting, HR, or compliance advice, guarantee compliance, or replace admin/payroll-provider/accountant review.

-Name the decisions that remain with the practice owner or authorized operator: final payroll review, source-data correction, professional-advice escalation, payroll-provider handoff, consent approval, and whether any public story may publish.
+Name the decisions that remain with the practice admin or authorized operator: final payroll review, source-data correction, professional-advice escalation, payroll-provider handoff, consent approval, and whether any public story may publish.

 Buyer-safe CTA